hsf-training/hsf-training-cicd/index.md

     <div class="tab-content">
       <article role="tabpanel" class="tab-pane active" id="docker-windows">
         <p>
-          <font color="red">It is highly recommended that you</font> <strong> DO NOT </strong> <font color="red">use Windows.
-Few individuals
-          use this OS within the HEP community as most tools are designed for Unix-based systems.
+          <font color="red"> If you already have docker running and are comfortable using it, that is fine.
+However, if it is new to you, it is highly recommended that you</font> <strong> DO NOT </strong> <font color="red">use Windows during this bootcamp as the use of docker can pose unique challenges due to permissions on most Windows versions.
+Few individuals use this OS within the HEP community as most tools are designed for Unix-based systems.
           If you do have a Windows machine, consider making your computer a dual-boot machine </font>-
           <a href="https://opensource.com/article/18/5/dual-boot-linux">Link to Directions</a>
           <br/>